ahalsey/ahalsey/README.md

 - 👋 I’m @ahalsey
 - 👀 I am passionate about systems and software development.
-- 🌱 I’m currently taking courses at NC State to improve my skills.
+- 🌱 I’m currently taking courses at university to improve my skills.
 - 💾 Due to course policy restrictions, private repositories are available to share on a temporary basis upon request.
 - 💞️ I’m available to collaborate on open source projects